Diálogo, an Interdisciplinary Studies Journal

 Gilda Ochoa, Pomona College

-Kim Potowski, University of Illinois at Chicago
+Kim Potowski, University of Illinois Chicago

 Luis Escala Rabadán, Colegio de la Frontera Norte